tom-clayton/Mopho-Controller/README.md

 Most of the controls for the mopho are here, not the sequencer yet.

-Program data dumps are working.
-Saving / Loading patches not currently working.
+Loading patches not currently working.

 The code unique to the mopho synth is now seprate, so the hopefully the program could be made to work for other synths.